 January 15, 2014 – Deadline for 2014 membership registration, which is required to remain on the conference program

-February 1, 2014 – Draft of conference program will be available on the NAPS website
+February 1, 2014 – Draft of conference program will be available; you may access it by clicking here.

 March 1, 2014 – Deadline to apply for Outstanding Student Paper Prizes